-LifterLMS vs. Kajabi: Plugin vs. Platform
+LifterLMS vs. Kajabi: a comparison

 Researching learning management systems platforms and software can easily become overwhelming because there are countless options on the marketplace, all with different features, pricing structures, setups, and more.

-We get it.
 We’re the creators of AccessAlly, an all-in-one learning management system plugin for WordPress.

 Kajabi and LifterLMS are just two of our competitors.
 We do this research so you can see which platform or software might be right for your business, even if that’s not AccessAlly.